Jack White: 2010–2014: Breakup of the White Stripes and solo debut

-2017–2023: Experimental period
+2015–2023: Further collaborations and experimental period

+On April 14, 2015, White announced that the festival would be his last electric set, followed by one acoustic show in each of the five U.S. states he had yet to perform in, before taking a prolonged break from live performances.
+However, he performed on the inaugural episode of the radio show A Prairie Home Companion with the new host, Chris Thile, on October 15, 2016, in support of his compilation album Acoustic Recordings 1998–2016.
+He co-wrote the song "Don't Hurt Yourself " with Beyoncé on her album Lemonade, and accompanied her on the vocals.
+The Dead Weather announced their third album, Dodge & Burn, in July 2015 for a worldwide release in September by Third Man Records.
+Along with four previously released tracks, remixed and remastered, the album features eight new songs.

 Ahead of his next effort, White worked in isolation and without a cell phone; he rented an apartment in Nashville, recorded quietly so no one would know what he was working on, and slept on an army cot.
 He drew inspiration from rap artists of the 1980s and 1990s (as well as A Tribe Called Quest, Kanye West, and Nicki Minaj), and chose his backing musicians from talent that had played in live shows supporting hip-hop artists.
 On December 12, 2017, he released a four-minute video titled "Servings and Portions from my Boarding House Reach", which featured short sound bites of new music interspersed with white noise.
-In January 2018, White released "Connected by Love", taken from his third solo album Boarding House Reach, which was released on March 23, 2018.
-Like its two preceding albums, it landed at number one on the Billboard 200 chart.
-In promotion of the album, White appeared on The Tonight Show Starring Jimmy Fallon and on Saturday Night Live as the musical guest, playing "Over and Over and Over" and "Connected by Love".
-White released Jack White: Kneeling at The Anthem D.C., his first concert film as a solo artist, on September 21, 2018, exclusively on Amazon Prime Video.

-The Raconteurs reunited in 2018 with the release of two singles.
-They released their third studio album, Help Us Stranger, in 2019.
-The band went on a hiatus in 2014, though at the time Benson believed that they were split.
-Critically praised, the album was followed by a US tour.